appcrash/smartlb/README.md

 The rules works by inspect the initial contents of packet and determine the destination of the incoming connection being proxied to.

-# Config File
+# Flow config File

-lb.conf is the main config file. it should be in the same directory of lb working dir.
+Flow file is the main config file. it should be configed in the *sys.config*, default is "lb.conf".

 For simplicity, it just contains the erlang terms that will be evaluated at runtime.
 The whole config is an array of tuples whose keys are of **matcher**,**rule**,**backend**,**flow**:

 > tuples() :: [{key(),value()}]

 > key() :: matcher | rule | backend | flow

 > value() :: map()

 Config file is in form of:

 > [

 > {matcher, [ matchers ... ]},

 > {backend, [ backends ... ]},

 > {rule, [ rules ... ]},

 > {flow, [ flows ... ]}

 > ].

 ## matcher